 The first meshless methods appeared in the mid-seventies and numerous formulations have been proposed since then.
 A retrospective view of the evolution of the most relevant meshless methods as well as their connections is presented by Belytschko et al. [1].
 In their work, the main features of typical meshless methods, their implementation issues and practical applications are offered.
-An interesting work by Fries & Matthies [2] classifies and analyzes the most important meshless methods considering their different origins and viewpoints.
+An interesting work by Fries and Matthies [2] classifies and analyses the most important meshless methods considering their different origins and viewpoints.
 The authors highlight the main characteristics and implementation details as well as the advantages and disadvantages of each technique.
-Some other outstanding reviews on meshless methods can also be found in the literature; see for instance those due to Li & Liu [3], Gu [4] and Duarte [5].
+Some outstanding reviews on meshless methods can also be found in the literature; see for instance those due to Li and Liu [3], Gu [4], Duarte [5], Liu et al. [6] and Dolbow and Belytschko [7].

-The present work deals with a meshless technique called Finite Point Method (FPM), which was introduced by Oñate et al. [6].
-In the FPM, the numerical approximation to the problem variables and their derivatives is based on a Weighted Least-Squares (WLSQ) procedure known as Fixed Least Squares (FLS).
+The present work deals with a meshless technique called the finite point method (FPM), which was introduced by Oñate et al. [8-10].
+In the FPM, the numerical approximation to the problem variables and their derivatives is based on a weighted least-squares (WLSQ) procedure known as fixed least squares (FLS).
 The strong form of the governing PDEs is sampled at each point by replacing the continuous variables with their approximated counterparts and the resulting system of algebraic equations is obtained by means of a collocation technique.

-Since the FPM appeared in the literature towards the mid-nineties, it has been successfully applied to solve convective-diffusive problems, incompressible and compressible fluid flow problems [7, 8, 9, 10, 11, 12] and solid mechanics problems [13] among others.
-As regards fluid flow problems, the first application of the FPM to the solution of the two-dimensional compressible flow equations has been presented by Oñate et al. [6, 7] and Fischer [10].
-In those works, topics such as the construction of local clouds of points and the effects of weighting functions on the numerical approximation have been studied using first and second-order approximation bases.
-In addition, the compressible flow equations have been solved using a Taylor-Galerkin scheme.
-More recently, Sacco [11] presented a detailed analysis of the Finite Point (FP) approximation in conjunction with a multi-dimensional application for solving the incompressible flow equations.
-Outstanding achievements from that work, such as a definition of local and normalized approximation bases, a procedure for constructing local clouds of points as well as a criterion for evaluating their quality, have given FPM a more solid base.
-In relation to the solution of the incompressible flow equations, a fractional step algorithm stabilized through a technique known as Finite Increment Calculus (FIC) [14] has also been successfully employed.
-The FP solution of the three-dimensional compressible flow equations has been presented in a pioneer work by Löhner et al. [12].
-There, two remarkable contributions are well worth mentioning: a reliable procedure for constructing the local clouds (based on a Delaunay technique) and a well-suited upwind biased scheme for solving the flow equations.
-This scheme is based on a 'symmetrized' discrete expression of the advective flux-divergence vector, which is composed of a central difference-like expression plus a corrective term.
+Since the FPM appeared in the literature towards the mid-nineties, it has been successfully applied to solve convective-diffusive problems, incompressible and compressible fluid flow problems [9-14] and solid mechanics problems [15-17] among others.
+As regards to fluid flow problems, the first application of the FPM to the solution of the 2D compressible flow equations was presented by Oñate et al. [8, 9] and Fischer [12].
+In those works, topics such as the construction of local clouds of points and the effects of the weighting function on the numerical approximation were studied using first- and second-order approximation bases.
+In addition, the compressible flow equations were solved using a Taylor-Galerkin scheme.
+More recently, Sacco [13] presented a detailed analysis of the finite point (FP) approximation in conjunction with a multi-dimensional application for solving the incompressible flow equations.
+Outstanding achievements from that work, such as a definition of local and normalized approximation bases, a procedure for constructing local clouds of points as well as a criterion for evaluating their quality, have given the FPM a more solid base.
+In relation to the solution of the incompressible flow equations, a fractional step algorithm stabilized via a technique known as Finite Calculus (FIC) [18] has also been successfully employed.
+The FP solution of the 3D compressible flow equations was presented in a pioneer work by Löhner et al. [14].
+There, two contributions are well worth mentioning: a reliable procedure for constructing the local clouds (based on a Delaunay technique) and a well-suited upwind-biased scheme for solving the flow equations.
+This scheme is based on a symmetrized discrete expression of the advective flux-divergence vector, which is composed of a central difference-like expression plus a corrective term.
 In this scheme, the central difference-like flux term is replaced by an upwind numerical flux obtained through an approximate Riemann solver.
-In the meshless context, this approach is best suited than artificial dissipation methods because it is not necessary to define any kind of geometrical measure in the cloud of points.
-Other meshless approaches found in the literature share this philosophy, see for instance [15, 16] and the references cited therein.
+In the meshless context, this approach is preferable to artificial dissipation methods as it is not necessary to define any kind of geometrical measure in the cloud of points.
+Other meshless approaches found in the literature share this philosophy, see for instance [19, 20] and the references cited therein.